arvpinto/enzyme_mutagenesis_cp2k/mutagenesis_scan.md

 user@machine:~$ ./mut_scan_qmmm_cp2k.sh residue_list.dat GLY hpla2_ee.prmtop R.pdb TS.pdb :1-124 leap_template.in cp2k_template.inp qm_selection.dat
 </pre>

 <p align="justify">It prepares a directory for each residue in the list where the input files for CP2K will be output.
 The &lt;scan_type&gt; argument represents the three-letter code of the residue used in the scan (ALA and GLY are adequate to evaluate the contribution of sidechains, while other residues might lead to difficulties in the geometry optimization).
-The &lt;selection&gt; specifies the residue range corresponding to the enzyme.
+The &lt;selection&gt; argument defines the residue range of the enzyme (its parameters are updated, while the rest of the system remains unchanged).
 The LEaP input should be consistent with the original parameterization.
-To obtain the structures and topology of the mutated enzyme, the script calls the sp_mutation.sh script, which has the following usage:</p>
+To generate the structures and topology of the mutated enzyme, the sp_mutation.sh script is used with the following syntax:</p>

 <pre style="color: white; background-color: black;">
 ./sp_mutation.sh &lt;number&gt; &lt;residue&gt; &lt;topology&gt; &lt;reactant_structure&gt; &lt;ts_structure&gt; &lt;selection&gt; &lt;leap_template&gt;